How to rent an apartment in Spain as an expat: everything you need to know

 To pay your rent in Spain, you’ll need a local bank account.
 With an N26 online bank account, not only can you set up your monthly rent payments, you can also set daily spending limits.
 Plus, easily keep track of your spending with instant notifications after every transaction.

-Opening your N26 bank account is 100% digital and won’t take you more than 8 minutes—with no paperwork.
+Opening your N26 bank account is 100% digital and will take you few minutes—with no paperwork.
 Get features that will help you streamline your finances and give you more time to enjoy this new phase of your life.
 Compare our different accounts today.

 Love your bank